Joint Deployment and Beamforming Design of Aerial STAR-RIS Aided Networks with Reinforcement Learning: PPO-based Algorithm for STAR-RIS Joint Deployment and Beamforming Design

+\textbf{State: }We define the observation space $\mathcal{S}$, which includes CSI information of each channel, the user grouping information, and the location of each user.
+The state $\mathbf{s}_t \in \mathcal{S}$ can be denoted as:

-where $\boldsymbol{H}_{b,u,t}$ represents the CSI from the base station to users, $\boldsymbol{H}_{b,u,t}$ represents the CSI from the base station to the STAR-RIS, and $\boldsymbol{H}_{r,u,t}$ represents the CSI from the STAR-RIS to users. $U_u$ represents whether the user is in the reflection area or the transmission area.
+where $\boldsymbol{h}_{b,u,t}$ represents the CSI from BS to users, $\boldsymbol{H}_{b,r,t}$ represents the CSI from BS to STAR-RIS, and $\boldsymbol{H}_{r,u,t}$ represents the CSI from the STAR-RIS to users. $\mathbf{L}_u$ represents the users' grouping labels.
+We denote the grouping label of users at the reflective and transmitting sides as -1 and 1, respectively.
+And $\mathbf{p}_u$ represents the location of users.